Last Updated on: 10th June 2023, 10:41 am

 - Refusing exercise or handling.

-If a parrot seems uncomfortably hot, consider the following remedies:
+If a parrot seems over-hot, consider the following solutions:

 - Move the cage to a shaded part of the home.

 - Mist the parrot using a spray bottle.

 - Switch on a tower fan to recirculate air, but avoid pointing this straight at the parrot.

 If a parrot is visibly struggling, fill a bowl, bucket, or bathtub with room-temperature water and allow the bird to bathe.
 This is how wild parrots cool off in intense heat.